 The WSSI hopes to change the ecosystem of university-based research by translating the successful open source and community-powered development processes used by Red Hat into the realm of scientific research.
 Red Hat’s model, codified in a consulting offering called the Pathway to Open Source Enablement, involves developing open source software through a process that shares beta releases and incremental updates with a large user community.
 The community provides feedback and contributes improvements to the company’s products, and new versions are periodically released, resulting in software that is continuously improved and expanded through community input and collaboration.

 The conceptualization grant will fund two workshops that will bring together scientists and technologists to define the functional requirements of the proposed institute and a community forum that will present the institute concept to the larger water science community and invite their input.
 The project team will also host a software prototyping event, where participants will learn about and evaluate different methods of producing high-quality scientific software that incorporates feedback from the user community.

-- Stan Ahalt (Project Lead)
+- Stan Ahalt (Principal Investigator)

 - Ray Idaszak